 (The sound of ま is often prolonged)

 “お言葉(ことば)に甘(まあ)えて” literally means “let me get spoiled by your words”.
-It is a humble and polite expression to use when you accept a favour from someone.
-It is often used when someone who is much older or higher-ranking than you offers a favour and you accept it in a very polite way.
+It is a humble and polite expression to use when you accept a generous favour from someone.

 Do you wanna have dinner at my house today (before you go)?